 A new study by Clutch into IoT use in the home and similar settings also found that 29% of these users were unsure of how their data was used across those devices.

-A new survey by B2B research company Clutch has found that less than 40% of IoT device owners consider themselves reliant on their devices.
-64% said they don’t depend on their devices for daily activities.
-That’s twice as many as those who do depend on them.
+A new survey by B2B research company Clutch has found that fewer than 40% of IoT device owners consider themselves reliant on their devices.

 “The market for embedded devices like smart home automation systems is kind of a zoo at the moment,” said Pavel Shylenok, CTO of R-Style Lab, a development company based in San Francisco.
 “Entry threshold is difficult for the average user.
 You can’t just buy a smart switch, install it and start using it.”